 Hansen has won many awards in his career, including: two-time Sportscaster of the Year by the Associated Press, four-time Texas Sportscaster of the Year by the National Sportscasters and Sportswriters Association, Best Sportscaster by the United Press International and Dallas Press Club, TV Personality of the Year by American Women in Radio and Television, and Best Investigative Reporter by the Iowa Associated Press.

 David Hawthorne spent nine credited years in the NFL as a linebacker for the Seattle Seahawks, New Orleans Saints and Buffalo Bills after starring for the Horned Frogs from 2003-2007.
 He also strives off the field as co-owner of Not Just Q barbeque food truck, an official vendor of TCU.

-The Corsicana, Texas native is also “a part-owner or partner or operating investor or something like that” for eight different businesses ranging from the Las Vegas steakhouse MB Steak in the Hard Rock Hotel to a credit card company called Journey Business Solutions as well as a beef jerky company called Stryve Biltong.
+The Corsicana, Texas, native is also a "part-owner or partner or operating investor or something like that" for eight different businesses, ranging from the Las Vegas steakhouse MB Steak in the Hard Rock Hotel, to a protein snacks company called Stryve Biltong and a credit card processing company called Journey Business Solutions.

 As a businessman, Hawthorne still draws on lessons learned playing for TCU head coach Gary Patterson and implements them into his business model.
 Now retired from the NFL, David’s first line of business is to dive back into the TCU community and serve as a positive example for all student athletes.